For the latest updates about COVID-19 cases, health advice and restrictions, please see the NSW Health website

 The Vale Golf Course has reopened for pre-bookings only, and strict conditions apply to keep everyone safe.
 See The Vale Golf Course page for details.

 Our Bulli, Corrimal and Windang Tourist Parks are operating with restrictions in place to meet public health orders.
 See the Tourist Parks website for details.

-Wollongong Art Gallery has reopened with safety measures in place.
+Wollongong Art Gallery is open with safety measures in place.

 The Gallery will be open from 10am - 5pm Tuesday to Friday, and 12 - 4pm on weekends.
 A maximum of 50 people will be allowed at any one time.